-Class Teachers in UKS2: Mr Duce (Class 6 & Upper School Leader), Mrs Joyce (Class 5/6) and Miss Bennett (Class 5)
+Class Teachers in UKS2: Mrs Joyce (Class 6), Miss Shallcross (Class 5/6) and Miss Court (Class 5)

 To consolidate our knowledge on this term’s topic ‘Can a Leopard change its spots?’ the children went on a visit to Yorkshire Wildlife Park.
 During the visit the children got the chance to explore the park and take part in an educational session which looked at Animal Habitats and Adaptation.